-This ReSound Tinnitus Handbook is designed to provide valuable information to those suffering from tinnitus.
-It will help you better understand your tinnitus, and what can be done to assist you in finding some relief.
-If you have any questions, we strongly recommend that you contact a hearing care professional who is qualified and experienced in tinnitus management.
+This guide is designed to provide valuable information to those suffering from tinnitus.
+It will help you better understand tinnitus and the treatment options available to you so you can find relief from your tinnitus.
+If you have any questions, contact your hearing care professional.